ihor-delta/delta/APPS.md

 - duration of the message is 10 secs with an opportunity to repeat
 - communication through synchronisation is disabled
 - forget messages are disabled
+- expectations messages are disabled
+- judjement messages are disabled

 ## @app.Karma
 - working on Karma from previous lives is disabled